William Henry Foster (Lancaster MP)

+Early life

+Foster was the son of William Foster, of Hornby Castle, Lancashire and of Queensbury, near Bradford in the West Riding of Yorkshire, and the former Ruth Briggs (a daughter of Abraham Briggs of Northowram).
+His younger brother was Johnston Jonas Foster, of Cliffe Hill, Lightcliffe.
+Through his brother, he was uncle to Ethel Jane Foster (wife of Lucius O'Brien, 15th Baron Inchiquin) and Gertrude Stansfeld Foster (wife of Constantine Phipps, 3rd Marquess of Normanby).

+He was educated in Liverpool and abroad, and entered the family's textile business, becoming a director in 1842 of John Foster and Son Ltd in Queensbury, and other businesses.

 Career

-Foster was the son of William Foster, of Hornby Castle, Lancashire and of Queensbury, near Bradford in the West Riding of Yorkshire.
-He was educated in Liverpool and abroad, and entered the family's textile business, becoming a director in 1842 of John Foster and Son Ltd in Queensbury, and other businesses.

 The family's Black Dyke Mills, which dominated the village of Queensbury, became one of the world's largest makers of worsted cloth.
 The firm had been founded by his grandfather John Foster (1798–1879), who had retired to Hornby Castle and passed the company to his son William (1821–1884).

 Foster was appointed as High Sheriff of Lancashire in June 1891, after the death of George Preston, and in September 1892 he became a Deputy Lieutenant of the West Riding of Yorkshire.
 He served in the militia as the Lieutenant-Colonel of the 2nd West Yorkshire Yeomanry Cavalry until his retirement in 1892, with the honorary rank of Colonel.